-The quaint colonial streets, temples, monasteries and mansions of the old Inca capital of Quito, and the bustling life of Otavalo’s local market reveal the soul of the country, whilst the teeming birdlife of the Amazon Basin presents you with its natural history.
+The quaint colonial streets, churches, monasteries and mansions of the old Inca capital of Quito, and the bustling life of Otavalo’s local market reveal the soul of the country, whilst the teeming birdlife of the Amazon Basin presents you with its natural history.

-From your jungle lodge you can take day and night hikes along jungle trails to see some of the area’s 500 species of birds – including zigzag herons, toucans, jacamars, tanagers, hummingbirds and around 20 different types of parrot.
+From your lodge you can take day and night hikes along jungle trails to see some of the area’s 500 species of birds – including zigzag herons, toucans, jacamars, tanagers, hummingbirds and around 20 different types of parrot.
 A 37 metre high canopy tower gives you wonderful views into the forest, whilst kayak trips on the lagoon, piranha fishing and tours of the lodge’s butterfly breeding farm complete your Amazon Basin experience.

-Today you return to the airport for a quick hop back to Quito where you’ll be met and taken to a luxurious, restored 17th century hacienda, with extensive gardens – home to over 50 species of birds.
+Today you return to the airport for a quick hop back to Quito.
+You’ll be met and taken to a luxurious, restored 17th century hacienda, with extensive gardens home to over 50 species of birds.
 You’ll be able to wander along walking trails, climb picturesque hills and mountains, go horse riding or mountain biking, play squash and take excursions to traditional villages specialising in weaving, leather work, hat making and wood carving.

 Now you have a little more time to roam around the ancient city of Quito – once the northern capital of the Inca Empire.
-An afternoon tour will reveal the city’s historic centre where you can discover a wealth of colonial architecture, grand temples, monasteries and impressive mansions.
+Your peaceful hotel is an easy drive from the city’s historic centre where you can discover a wealth of colonial architecture, grand churches, monasteries and impressive mansions.
 Small wonder the city has been designated a UNESCO World Heritage site.

 Baltra – Guayaquil – Madrid – Home